CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

 **Question 18** ***— What is the source port of the original HTTP request?***

   + Answer — The source port of the original HTTP request is **50568**.
-    - This falls within the dynamic or ephemeral port range (49152–65535); which typically means it was assigned by the operating system, to facilitate outgoing network communication.
+    - We found this in packet 23.
+The source port falls within the dynamic or ephemeral port range (49152–65535); which typically means it was assigned by the operating system, to facilitate outgoing network communication.

 ![original HTTP request source port](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/b5a1f31d-decb-4fb4-906d-7e7c0324c573)